 UK-based Segun Fatumo has put his computing know-how to use in genetic research and bioinformatics, studying the genetic basis of cardiovascular and infectious diseases in African populations.

 Shwetal Shah: Tools to teach & Digital Activist

-Shwetal is a young entrepreneur and youth representative who helped develop a fun platform which teaches coding.
+Shwetal is a young entrepreneur and youth representative who worked with a company who developed a fun platform which teaches coding.
 By representing young people with government groups, she is championing the need for inclusion in tech.

 Sophie Wilson: Chip Design